Click here to view the presentations from

 PASB offers programs that empower those with Parkinson’s and their care partners to be proactive in managing their day-to-day lives, working to delay progression of PD, and committing to living well with Parkinson’s.
 Our shared experiences and triumphs drive everything we do, and strengthen our resolve to spread the message, “You may have Parkinson’s, but Parkinson’s doesn't have you."

-A Tribute to Bev by Jan Birzer, Board Member
+A Tribute to Bev by Jan Birzer, Past Board Member

 BEVERLY MAY STEWARD